junxit/us-congress-bills-114/metadata.md

 - 2016-09-08 — Introduced in House
 - 2016-09-08 — Introduced in House
 - 2016-09-08 — Referred to the House Committee on Foreign Affairs.
+- 2016-09-27 — Amendment (A001) offered by Ms. Ros-Lehtinen. (consideration: CR H5948; text: CR H5948)
+- 2016-09-27 — Amendment (A002) offered by Ms. Ros-Lehtinen. (consideration: CR H5948; text: CR H5948)
+- 2016-09-27 — Amendment agreed to by House: On agreeing to the Ros-Lehtinen amendment (A001) Agreed to without objection.
+- 2016-09-27 — Amendment agreed to by House: On agreeing to the Ros-Lehtinen amendment (A002) Agreed to without objection.
+- 2016-09-27 — Committee on Foreign Affairs discharged. (consideration: CR H5947-5949)
+- 2016-09-27 — Committee on Foreign Affairs discharged.(consideration: CR H5947-5949)
+- 2016-09-27 — House amendment agreed to: On agreeing to the Ros-Lehtinen amendment (A001) Agreed to without objection.
+- 2016-09-27 — House amendment agreed to: On agreeing to the Ros-Lehtinen amendment (A002) Agreed to without objection.
+- 2016-09-27 — House amendment offered
+- 2016-09-27 — House amendment offered
+- 2016-09-27 — House amendment offered/reported by : Amendment (A001) offered by Ms. Ros-Lehtinen.(consideration: CR H5948; text: CR H5948)
+- 2016-09-27 — House amendment offered/reported by : Amendment (A002) offered by Ms. Ros-Lehtinen.(consideration: CR H5948; text: CR H5948)
+- 2016-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-27 — Ms. Ros-Lehtinen asked unanimous consent to discharge from committee and consider.
+- 2016-09-27 — On agreeing to the Ros-Lehtinen amendment (A001) Agreed to without objection.
+- 2016-09-27 — On agreeing to the Ros-Lehtinen amendment (A002) Agreed to without objection.
+- 2016-09-27 — On agreeing to the resolution Agreed to without objection. (text: CR H5947-5948)
+- 2016-09-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5947-5948)